openroboticmetaverse/knowledge-base/docs/index.md

 # Home
 !!! note

-    This is still very early in development.
+    Early in development.
 Still work in progress!

 ## Welcome